pentasir/pentasir/README.md

 # Jason K. Don

 Auckland, New Zealand.
-I work in business operations and build the automation myself.
+I work in business operations and build the automations myself.

 For the past three years I have run operations and systems (LVMH): reporting, inventory, compliance, a team of fifteen.
 When a manual workflow was eating the sales team's hours, I built the internal tool that removed it.
 The tool returned 152 hours of selling time a year, worth about $230K.
 I tested it with the people who use it and led the rollout.
 Before that I co-founded two small companies, and for a year I consulted for an AI road-safety startup, coordinating a twelve-person engineering team.